E-Sid/scripts/README.md

 - `.ps1` files refer to MS-PowerShell works under Mircosoft Windows, and works under GNU/Linux Bash Shell (if Ms-PowerShell is installed)
 - `.rexx` files refer to REXX files which are platform independent, they run under Unix, Amiga & Amiga-like OS (eg Amiga OS4, MorphOS & AROS), they can run under GNU/Linux if REXX is installed
 - `.sh` files refer to BASH Shell scripts which could be used GNU/Linux Bash Shell Script on GNU/Linux, BSD, MacOS-X, or Haiku
+- `.sed` files are stream editor files that work in GNU/Linux, BSD, MacOS-X, or Haiku

 ## General Instructions
 - In all the files.
 You can type the entry (numerical number) and press `ENTER` (Return)